Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages & Misc.:

-Kronprinsessen was in Calcutta at the beginning of 1943 (having arrived there on Dec.
-26-1942, according to Page 1 of the archive documents).
+At the beginning of 1943 she was in Calcutta (having arrived there on Dec.
+26-1942).
 She left Calcutta on Jan.
 19 via Trincomalee to Colombo for cargo, departing Colombo again on Febr.
-7 for Cape Town.
-About half way between Colombo and Cape Town an aircraft was spotted on the horizon ordering them to alter course westward, continuing to circle around and repeating the order, but did not reply to their signals with the proper code.
+7 for Capetown.
+About half way between Colombo and Capetown an aircraft was spotted on the horizon ordering them to alter course westward, continuing to circle around and repeating the order, but did not reply to their signals with the proper code.
 After a while a cruiser appeared which in morse code ordered them to stop or they would be fired upon.
-They stopped while at the same time sending out a distress call to Cape Town, whereupon the cruiser turned and disappeared (it was believed to be Japanese).
-Kronprinsessen then continued on her way to Cape Town at full speed, arriving Febr.
+They stopped while at the same time sending out a distress call to Capetown, whereupon the cruiser turned and disappeared (it was believed to be Japanese).
+Kronprinsessen then continued on her way to Capetown at full speed, arriving Febr.
 26.

-She took on board some British naval personnel and equipment bound for Tristan da Cunha and the Falklands where the British had radio stations, then left Cape Town on March 2 (the archive document mentioned above gives departure date as March 4) for Walvis Bay to join a convoy, then departed in a convoy the following day (see CN 11 in Voyage Record), though left the convoy after 3 days to continue south to Tristan da Cunha alone (the convoy was bound for the Caribbean) where some of the passengers were disembarked, before continuing to the Falklands the same day, March 13, arriving Port Stanley on March 23 where the rest of the passengers were disembarked the next day.
+She took on board some British naval personnel and equipment bound for Tristan da Cunha and the Falklands where the British had radio stations, then left Capetown on March 2 (Page 1 gives departure date as March 4) for Walvis Bay to join a convoy, then departed in a convoy the following day (see CN 11 in Voyage Record), though left the convoy after 3 days to continue south to Tristan da Cunha alone (the convoy was bound for the Caribbean) where some of the passengers were disembarked, before continuing to the Falklands the same day, March 13, arriving Port Stanley on March 23 where the rest of the passengers were disembarked the next day.
 Left for Punta Arenas, Argentina on March 24, from there to Valparaiso on March 27, with arrival Apr.
 2.

-Having returned to the U.S. in Jan./Febr.-1944 (Convoy GUS 28), she joined Convoy UGS 36 in March in order to go back to Port Said.
+Having returned to the U.S. in Febr.-1944 (Convoy GUS 28), she joined Convoy UGS 36 in March in order to go back to Port Said.
 The convoy onsisted of 72 (79?
 83?) merchant ships and 18 landing crafts, escorted by 11 American destroyers.
 In Gibraltar the British cruiser (anti aircraft) Colombo was added, while 2 Dutch and 4 British ships were 6 n. miles ahead of the convoy on look-out for U-boats.
 The convoy was attacked on Apr.
-1 (in the Mediterranean*) by 20 two-motor Do-217's, 3 of which were shot down, 1 ship was damaged, according to "Nortraships flåte" (this was probably the American Jared Ingersoll).
-The convoy had departed Hampton Roads on March 14 and arrived Port Said on Apr.
-9 (again, ref. external link in Voyage Record).
+1 (in the Mediterranean) by 20 two-motor Do-217's, 3 of which were shot down, 1 ship was damaged, according to "Nortraships flåte" (this was probably the American Jared Ingersoll).
+UGS 36 had departed Hampton Roads on March 14 and arrived Port Said on Apr.
+9 (again, ref. external link in Voyage Record - see also link at the end of this page, which includes the Commodore's report).

-Skipping now to Aug.-1944, when I have her in Convoy HX 304 from New York, for which the Norwegian Emma Bakke served as the Vice Commodore's ship.
+Skipping now to Aug.
+17-1944, when I have her in Convoy HX 304 from New York, for which the Norwegian Emma Bakke served as the Vice Commodore's ship.
 Kronprinsessen was bound for Liverpool with a cargo of sugar, arriving there on Sept.
 1, returning with Convoy ON 253*, which left Liverpool on Sept.
 13 and arrived New York on the 28th.
 Her destination is given as Sydney, C.B.; according to Page 3, she arrived Sorel on Sept.
-28, later proceeding to Quebec.
-The following month, she shows up in Convoy HX 312, joining with the Sydney, C.B. portion of the convoy, bound for Liverpool with a cargo of grain.
+28, proceeding to Quebec Oct.
+2. About a week later, she shows up in the Sydney, C.B. portion of Convoy HX 312, bound for Liverpool with a cargo of grain.
 She subsequently joined the westbound Convoy ON 264*, departing Southend Nov.
 3, arriving New York Nov.
 21, but Kronprinsessen was bound for Sydney, C.B., where she arrived on Nov.
-18, continuing to Montreal and Quebec.
+18, continuing to Montreal and Quebec the next day.
 She later went back to the U.K. in Convoy HX 323, bound for Avonmouth with grain, arriving there on Dec.
-14, again having joined the convoy from Sydney, C.B. - follow the links for the names of other ships in these convoys.
+14, again having joined the convoy from Sydney, C.B.
 Samuel Bakke served as Commodore Ship for HX 323, while the Vice Commodore was in Laurits swenson.
-That year was rounded off by sailing back across the ocean in Convoy ON 274*, which left Southend on Dec.
+Kronprinsessen's last Trans-Atlantic voyage that year was made in Convoy ON 274*, which left Southend on Dec.
 23 and arrived New York Jan.
 8-1945; this time, she was bound for Halifax, where she arrived on Jan.
 6, having started out from Milford Haven on Dec.
-25.
+25. (Commodore was again in Samuel Bakke).

-She returned to the U.K. later that month (Jan.-1945) in the Halifax portion of the New York-U.K. Convoy HX 333, bound for London with grain.
-Her last westbound North Atlantic convoy voyage was made in Convoy ON 285*, which departed Southend on Febr.
+With a cargo of grain for London, she returned to the U.K. later that month (Jan.-1945) in the Halifax portion of the New York-U.K. Convoy HX 333, and her last westbound North Atlantic convoy voyage was made in Convoy ON 285*, which departed Southend on Febr.
 16 and arrived New York March 5; Kronprinsessen stopped at Halifax on March 2.
-The following month, she headed to Alexandria; again, see Page 3.
+Acanthus is named among the escorts, as is Buttercup (which came under the Norwegian flag following the loss of Tunsberg Castle) - see ON convoy escorts.
+Kronprinsessen now remained in Halifax for over a month, later heading to Alexandria and Haifa; again, see the Voyage Record above and Page 3.
 From the same document, we learn that she got to go home to Norway in Aug.-1945.

-* All the ON convoys are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
 As will be seen, they all had several Norwegian ships.

 POST WAR:

-In Aug.-1945 Kronprinsessen arrived Oslo and Bergen from South America.
+In Aug.-1945 Kronprinsessen arrived Oslo and Bergen from South America (again, see also Page 3).
 Sailed as Polytrader for E. Rasmussen, Norway from 1946, Flora M for Marenviadio Cia.
 Nav.
 (L. G. Matsas, Greece) from 1962.
 Came under Liberian flag 1965.
 Arrived Mihara on Dec.
 27-1968 for breaking up.

 Related external link:

 The Empire Ships - Empire Latimer can be found on this page.
-(Details on her post war history is a little different here - not sure which is correct).
+(Details on her post war history are a little different here - not sure which is correct).

 Back to Kronprinsessen on the "Ships starting with K" page.